 Add brisket to a large pot with a cover and fill it with water to just above the meat.
-Bring to a boil, reduce to a low simmer and cover.
+Bring to a boil, reduce to a low simmer, and cover.

 You want to low boil it for 30 minutes then totally replace the briny water with fresh - enough water to cover the meat by an inch.
-This first extra boiling step helps leech out most of the salt, otherwise your finished pastrami is way too salty.
+This first extra boiling step helps leech out most of the salt, otherwise, your finished pastrami is way too salty.
 (If you are using an already store-bought Corned Beef, there is no need to replace water, just keep boiling away.)

-When you get the fresh water to boil, reduce heat to low, put a lid on the pot and simmer for at least 3 hours.
+When you get the fresh water to boil, reduce the heat to low, put a lid on the pot and simmer for at least 3 hours.
 Check on it from time to time to make sure the water doesn't cook out (the water can cook out by a third, that's okay, as the meat will continue to steam.)

 Now time to smoke it.
 There are several ways, you mainly need an outdoor grill with a cover.
 I have a 2 burner gas grill.
 The object is to smoke the meat with indirect heat.
 That is, place the meat as far away from the flame as possible.
 The meat is already cooked, so you just want to smoke it at this stage.
 If you have a simple outdoor charcoal BBQ grill then build a fire way off to one side.

-Depending how hot the flame is, the wood chips should start smoking in 5 to 10 minutes.
+Depending on how hot the flame is, the wood chips should start smoking in 5 to 10 minutes.
 When the smoke starts, place the boiled brisket as far away from the flame as possible and cover the grill tightly.
-Check every 10 minutes or so and replace the wood chips with fresh ones as they cook away, if needed.
+Check every 10 minutes or so and replace the wood chips with fresh ones as they cook away if needed.

 I smoked my pastrami for an hour.
-Even just a half hour of smoking will still give you a great flavor and a crunchy crusted pastrami.
+Even just a half-hour of smoking will still give you a great flavor and a crunchy crusted pastrami.